 Other labor conditions might include paid sick leave, maternity leave, and rights to higher overtime pay rates.

 A country’s status as a democracy makes it a more desirable place to live.
 Advanced democracies tend to face less corruption, ensure more rights to citizens, and have independent judiciaries.
-Of course, there are some exceptions, especially as some democracies slide into autocracy.
+Of course, there are some exceptions, especially as some democracies slide into autocracy or dictatorship.

 Nevertheless, many people every year flee autocracies and seek to settle in a safe democratic society.

 Young people often move overseas to seek adventure.
 For example, many countries have youth mobility visa programs that allow young people to live and work in their countries for several years.

 These programs bring in temporary workers in low-paid jobs, but also enable young people to explore new cultures and make friends from all over the world.
 They may travel to Canada to work on the ski slopes, the UK to get access to Europe, or Australia to spend summers on the beach.